 - Have a question?
 Need help?
 Call the Patient Help Centre at 416-967-2603 or 1-800-268-7096, ext.
 603.

-- Get information about your doctor on the Find a Doctor database, such as their specialty, what medical school they went to, or whether they’ve had discipline proceedings against them.
+- Get information about your doctor on the physician register, such as their specialty, what medical school they went to, or whether they’ve had discipline proceedings against them.

 - Learn about the responsibilities doctors have to you by exploring our policies and publications.